 Get on the same page as your spouse

 Many Americans are getting married around this time of their lives.
 This means tying yourself to someone, both romantically and financially.
 The two have a way of affecting each other.

-According to Bankrate’s sister site CreditCards.com, 17 percent of Americans in relationships have hidden a financial account, such as a credit card or a savings account, from their spouse.
+According to a February 2021 survey from Bankrate’s sister site CreditCards.com, 40 percent of Americans in serious relationships have hidden a financial account, such as a credit card or a savings account, from their partner.